swtzang/FinDB_2019/README.md

 # FinDB_2019
-Financial database management for course in 2019 spring semester This is an introduction to R
+Financial database management for course in 2019 spring semester.

+This is an introduction to R